jepler/wwvbpy/README.md

 # How wwvbpy handles DUT1 data

-wwvbpy stores a compact representation of DUT1 values in `iersdata.py`.
+wwvbpy stores a compact representation of DUT1 values in `wwvb/iersdata_dist.py` or `wwvb_iersdata.py`.
 In this representation, one value is used for one day (0000UTC through 2359UTC).
 The letters `a` through `u` represent offsets of -1.0s through +1.0s in 0.1s increments; `k` represents 0s.
 (In practice, only a smaller range